3492PARTs/2023GamePieceVision/README.md

 # 2023GamePieceVision
 ## Ongoing Project!

-2023 FRC vision to predict game pieces from a camera and manipulate them to find the distance and rotation from them.
+2023 FRC vision program to predict game pieces from a camera and manipulate the video to find the distance and rotation from them. built using Teachable Machine and GRIP

 **You will need to download the following dependancies:**
 - Keras (`pip install keras`)